 Adderall is a prescription drug that is mainly used for the treatment of attention deficit hyperactivity disorder or ADHD along with other conditions that cause severe lack of alertness such as narcolepsy.
-Because Adderall contains amphetamine and dextroamphetamine, it not only increases attention and focus but also has the propensity to be highly-addictive that has resulted in negative fallout surrounding the drug.
+Because Adderall contains amphetamine and dextroamphetamine, it not only increases attention and focus but also has the propensity to cause addiction that has resulted in negative fallout surrounding the drug.

 Adderall is now considered one of the most common medications leading to prescription drug addiction.

 Many people who are prescribed Adderall for ADHD or narcolepsy find it very difficult to stop taking the drug, particularly because of its positive benefits in treating their symptoms.
 However, over time, prescription drug addiction can cause damage to the brain which requires medical detox paired with therapy to treat for there to be a good chance of complete recovery.

 Adderall works by binding to norepinephrine and dopamine receptors at a neurological level and at the same time stimulates epinephrine receptors in the adrenal gland.
 The resulting feeling of euphoria is created by the increased volume of pleasure-inducing chemicals in the brain, which also improves attention and focus.
 However, it is this ‘feel-good factor’ that makes Adderall addiction common and the reason why the drug is a Schedule II controlled substance under the Controlled Substance Act.

 To set Adderall in the context of more illicit street drugs, other substances in the same category include opium, cocaine, and methamphetamine.

 Prescription drug abuse has become a significant problem in America and Adderall is a big factor behind the rising practice of adapting legal medications for illicit purposes.
 Prescription drugs fall into three categories: sedatives, pain relievers and stimulants like Adderall.